For AI agents · x402 protocol

 • signature = Ed25519(`$${contentHash}|$${slug}|$${publishedAt}`)

-• Public key is published at /.well-known/scn-pubkey.json in JWK form with a stable key ID.
+• The public key is published at /.well-known/scn-pubkey.json in JWK form with a stable key ID.

 Active signing key